Jury Slaps So. Cal. Edison with $4.7 Million Verdict for Farmworkers

 On July 9, 2010 31-year-old Pablo Padilla Ayala was using a ladder to pick fruit off the trees when he struck Edison’s low hanging high-voltage electric power lines.
 The plaintiffs’ lawyers argued Edison’s power lines violated safety standards by maintaining electrical lines too close to the trees and several feet below the minimum requirement of 25 feet high.

-Lead trial attorney, Robert Jarchi a partner with the Santa Monica law firm, Greene Broillet & Wheeler, LLP represents the widow, Maura Cabrera Diaz, the couple’s two children and the decedent’s brother, who witnessed the accident.
+Lead trial attorney, Robert Jarchi a partner with the El Segundo law firm, Greene Broillet & Wheeler, LLP represents the widow, Maura Cabrera Diaz, the couple’s two children and the decedent’s brother, who witnessed the accident.

 “This verdict sends a strong message to Edison and other public utilities that power line safety is more than just a slogan on a billboard.
 When a company violates its own safety codes, people’s lives are put at risk,” said Robert Jarchi.